Hinge loss

-The vertical axis represents the value of the Hinge loss (in blue) and zero-one loss (in green) for fixed t = 1, while the horizontal axis represents the value of the prediction y.
-The plot shows that the Hinge loss penalizes predictions y < 1, corresponding to the notion of a margin in a support vector machine.
+The vertical axis represents the value of the hinge loss (in blue) and zero-one loss (in green) for fixed t = 1, while the horizontal axis represents the value of the prediction y.
+The plot shows that the hinge loss penalizes predictions y < 1, corresponding to the notion of a margin in a support vector machine.

-In machine learning, the hinge loss is a loss function used for training classifiers.
-The hinge loss is used for "maximum-margin" classification, most notably for support vector machines (SVMs).
+In machine learning, hinge loss is a loss function used for training classifiers.
+Hinge loss is used for "maximum-margin" classification, most notably for support vector machines (SVMs).